cs01/stator/README.md

 ![Image](https://github.com/cs01/statorgfc/raw/master/images/counter.png)
 [Try it Live](https://codesandbox.io/s/github/cs01/statorgfc/tree/master/examples/counter)

-StatorGFC works by adding methods around a global plain JavaScript object, and attaching callback functions to it.
+Stator works by adding methods around a global plain JavaScript object, and attaching callback functions to it.
 The callback functions automatically call `setState` on the Component(s) that need it.

 It was developed as part of [gdbgui](https://github.com/cs01/gdbgui) and has recently been bundled into this library. gdbgui is 5749 lines of JavaScript in 41 files that create a frontend to a C/C++ debugger.
 It has many disparate components that need to update frequently and efficiently from websocket and AJAX data.